icub-tech-iit/outside-collaborators/FAQ.md

     >Org repos may be private and private workflows do consume monthly quota assigned for running GitHub Actions.
-    Designing the org repo workflows sufficiently slim helps you keep such consumption limited and allows centralizing the main routine in a single place.
+    Designing the org repo workflows sufficiently slim helps you keep such consumption limited and allows centralizing the main routine in a single public place.

 1. **Why don't we use a webhook to trigger the "mentioning comment" workflow in place of the action?**